Packardia elegans

 Packardia elegans, the elegant tailed slug moth, is a species of moth in the family Limacodidae.
 It is found in Canada and the United States, where it has been recorded from woodlands and forests, ranging from north-eastern Missouri to Quebec and Maine, south to north-eastern Georgia.

 The length of the forewings is 10–12 mm.
-The forewings are peppery grey with indistinct white lines.

 The larvae feed on various woody plants, including beech, cherry and oak.